Eddy Current Cover Meter

 Test Systems

-How the Eddy Current Cover Meter Works
+How an Eddy Current Cover Meter Works

 • Electromagnetic Field Generation – The device emits an alternating electromagnetic field that interacts with conductive materials (e.g., steel reinforcement).